-Apple Canada's back to school offerings include free up to $200 gift card with purchase
+Apple Canada back to school deals include up to $200 gift card with purchase

-As in previous years, Apple is providing back-to-school deals for college and university students enrolled in the fall 2023 semester.
+As in previous years, Apple is providing back to school deals for college and university students enrolled in the fall 2023 semester.
 The Apple Canada website has been updated with student discount information for a range of Mac and iPad products.

 The promotional period beings on June 22nd, 2023, and ends on October 2rd, 2023 in the country, according to Apple.